marskar/biof309_spring2018/README.md

 * [Think Python (ebook freely available from the author)](http://www.greenteapress.com/thinkpython/thinkpython.html) by Allen B. Downey.
 * [Python for Everybody: Exploring Data in Python 3 (ebook freely available from the author)](https://www.pythonlearn.com/book.php) by Charles Severance.
 * [Python Cookbook](http://chimera.labs.oreilly.com/books/1230000000393/index.html) by David Beazy.
-* [The Hitchhiker’s Guide to Python](http://docs.python-guide.org/en/latest/) by Kenneth Reitz and‎ Tanya Schlusser.
+* [The Hitchhiker’s Guide to Python](http://docs.python-guide.org/en/latest/) by Kenneth Reitz and Tanya Schlusser.
 * [Automate the Boring Stuff with Python](www.automatetheboringstuff.com) by Al Sweigart.
 * [Introduction to Machine Learning with Python](https://github.com/amueller/introduction_to_ml_with_python) by Andreas Mueller and Sarah Guido.

 For more information about Python, please see the official [Python Software Foundation website](https://www.python.org/).

-Assignments and Grading
+Grading
 -----------------------
 The emphasis of the course is on learning and mastering the skills covered.
-We hope that everyone will be able to complete the assignments and project.
+We hope that everyone will be able to complete one of the Python tracks on DataCamp or PluralSight and the final project.
 If some of the material appears unclear, please ask for clarification.

-Assignments will be uploaded to the GitHub classroom setup for the course.

-Grading __assignments__ will be done using the following rubric:

-* Program runs, produces correct result, contains useful comments, meaningful variable names, follows coding conventions: A+
-* Program runs, produces correct result, contains useful comments: A
-* Program runs, produces something close to the correct result: B
-* Program runs, does not produce correct result: C
-* Program does not run: Incomplete (I)
+Completion of the Python tracks on DataCamp or PluralSight will be graded in a binary manner (completed/incomplete).

 Grading the __final project__ will be done using the following rubric: